 One concession Lotaburger has made over the years is adding drive-up service.
 While this may be a wonderful convenience, trying to devour a Lotaburger while you drive can be a messy proposition because each burger (prepared to order) can be crammed with lettuce, tomato, green chile (optional), onions and mustard.
 If you’ve got the time, it’s still best to eat in and observe the cooks in action, listen to the sizzle of the grill and especially imbibe of the aroma of your burger being prepared to order.
 That grill is so well seasoned that my buddy Bill Resnik has thought seriously about taking a weekend job at Lotaburger just to figure out how Lotaburger seasons its grill so perfectly.

-The green chile cheeseburger is Lotaburger’s signature menu item–though there is no such burger listed on the menu–and one of the things we missed most about the Land of Enchantment all the years we were away.
-Delicious angus beef orbs are ameliorated by toasted buns and unfailingly fresh ingredients.
+) is Lotaburger’s signature menu item and one of the things we missed most about the Land of Enchantment all the years we were away.
+Delicious Angus beef orbs are ameliorated by toasted buns and unfailingly fresh ingredients.
 The green chile has never been piquant, but it is unfailingly fresh and delicious.
-There are only two burgers on the menu, the “Lotaburger” and the “Itsaburger,” the latter being the smaller of the two.
-Both are constructed with lettuce, tomato, onion, pickle and mustard.
-You can also ask for mayonnaise, cheese, bacon and any burger can be made with double meat for a pittance.
+There are only three burgers on the menu, the “ ,” “Lotaburger” and the “Itsaburger,” the latter being the smaller of the three.
+All are constructed with lettuce, tomato, onion, pickle and mustard.
+You can also ask for mayonnaise, cheese, bacon and any burger can be made with double meat, double cheese and (or) double green chile for a pittance.
 If you like grilled onions on your burger, Lotaburger will accommodate you here, too.
-Then, of course, there’s the green chile.

 A Lotaburger is wholly unlike any of the ubiquitous institutionalized fast-food burgers on every street USA.
 You’ll never find a Lotaburger sitting under a heating lamp for ten minutes before your order.
 In fact, the beef doesn’t hit the grill until you place your order–and the grill is cleaned after each burger is done, one of the reasons the restaurant earns recognition for its cleanliness.
 It’s taste, however, that makes Lotaburger aficionados crave these incomparable burgers.
 If freshness has a flavor, it might taste like a Lotaburger just off the grill.
 The coalescence of fresh ingredients with perfectly seasoned beef sandwiched by lightly toasted buns is positively addictive.

-If you want piquant, a good option is Lotaburger’s rendition of the Frito pie, listed as “chili pie” on the menu.
+If you want piquant, a good option is Lotaburger’s rendition of the Frito pie, formerly listed as “chili pie” on the menu.
 A messy mix of beans, chili, onions, cheese and Fritos, these tasty gems are, like everything else on the menu, made to order.
 Chili fries are another option.
 The fries are lightly coated with various spices and are stiff on the exterior and soft on the inside.
 The chili is made with hamburger and has a nice pleasant heat to it.
 Though it’s spelled and made with hamburger the Texas way, the chili is all New Mexico with no cumin.

 To this point, I’ve praised LotaBurger ad-infinitum, so why the reason for my relatively low rating.
 It’s forgivable that the green chile lacks in the piquant bite many New Mexicans crave, but it’s sacrilege for some of the restaurant’s chefs to absolutely mash the beef to the grill with the spatula.
 My skin crawls at seeing the meat mashing cooks take away whatever moistness any slab of beef may have with their spatula pressing.
 So there–discard the spatulas; they don’t accelerate the preparation process by that much.

-28 May 2020: In May, 2020, Lotaburger entered the chicken sandwich war with two options: Blake’s Chicken Sandwich” (two lightly-breaded chicken tenders, pickles and green chile-infused sauce) is blessed with green chile.
-You have to know that beforehand.
-Because we didn’t, we wound up with a Ranch Chicken Sandwich (pickled onions and ranch dressing) that was filling, but not exactly brimming with deliciousness.
+28 May 2020: In May, 2020, Lotaburger entered the chicken sandwich war with two options: Blake’s Chicken Sandwich (two chicken tenderloin strips, pickles and Blake’s sauce, our signature creamy green chile sauce) and the Buffalo Chicken Sandwich (two chicken tenderloin strips tossed in spicy Buffalo sauce, Ranch and pickles) that was filling, but not exactly brimming with deliciousness.
 In fact, the biggest impression it made was for its rather diminutive size.
 It’s not much bigger than a slider with perhaps a four-inch bun.
 The pickled onions left absolutely no impression and the Ranch sauce could have used more personality (green chile, anyone?).